 While we would like to stay historically accurate, we do not discourage delegates from taking creative freedom when working on their arc.
 Moreover, this time in history is called "Быллинным" (rooted in legends, in need to be believed in) not for its clarity and our deep knowledge and understanding, therefore a lot of information even to this time is a subject of debate.
 However, we would discourage delegates from a few things.
-First - using religious movements or political movements outside the region (Think clearly, how could this religion reach this place?
-If you need more than 3 lucky historical events, I would discourage you from its use.
-If you would like a cult or religion-based arc - I highly encourage you to use niche movements that appeared during this time or root a new religion in these movements).
+First - using religious movements or political movements outside the region.
+You may create a new one, but it must be rooted in something that originates from the region at or before the time the committee is taking place.
 Second - technology, we encourage a creative approach to inventions in the arcs, but not too far, as it is the 13th century.
-You can do a jump from a sword to a trebuchet, but not from a sword to a plane.
-In regards to other creative approaches, such as magic and mythology - anything that may be relevant to history, beliefs, mythology, or traditions of the regions touched in this committee is permitted to be used.
-Example: You can't create a fireball-casting wizard, but can utilize Veles, the god of hunt and forests, to spy on your enemies.
+In regards to other creative approaches - anything that may be relevant to history, beliefs, mythology, or traditions of the regions touched in this committee is permitted to be used.